An Alternative Approach to Functional Linear Partial Quantile Regression: Asymptotic Properties

-The consistency can be checked using the theory of empirical processes.
-By showing that $\left\{ l_N(\mathbf{C}), \mathbf{C} \in S\right\}$ is a Donsker class when the parameter is restricted to a compact set, the Glivenko-Cantelli theorem establish the uniform convergence.
+Consistency can be verified using the theory of empirical processes.
+Further details are available in the appendix following this main text.
+By showing that $\left\{ l_N(\mathbf{C})\ \vert\ \mathbf{C} \in S\right\}$ is a Donsker class when parameters are restricted to a compact set, the Glivenko-Cantelli Theorem establishes uniform convergence.
 Uniqueness is guaranteed by the information equality whenever $\mathbf{C}_0$ is identifiable.